Winfield Townley Scott: Biography

 Scott was born in Haverhill, Massachusetts, seven days after the arrival of Halley's Comet.
-He was raised at Newport, Rhode Island and then returned to spend his teenaged years at Haverhill where was editor of his high-school paper and developed his facility as a young poet.
+He was raised at Newport, Rhode Island and then returned to spend his teenaged years at Haverhill where he was editor of his high-school paper and developed his facility as a young poet.
 Savings provided by his grandfather enabled Scott to attend Brown University, from which he graduated in 1931.

 After graduating from Brown he went to work for the city's main newspaper the Providence Journal, quickly becoming their book reviewer and Literary Editor.
 He also wrote book reviews for other titles and with the advent of radio worked as a broadcast voice.

 In 1943 he married the young heiress Eleanor Metcalf.
-He retired his post as Literary Editor in 1951 to complete "a book-length narrative poem on the Viking discoverers of America" (Brown Almuni Monthly).
+He retired his post as Literary Editor in 1951 to complete "a book-length narrative poem on the Viking discoverers of America" (Brown Alumni Monthly).
 He lived with Eleanor in Connecticut, until they went west in 1954 to join a colony of visual artists in Santa Fe where they supported the Santa Fe Opera for which they started a youth programme.

 During the later part of his lifetime Scott was known for his journals (published diaries) as well as his poetry.
 He published his journals as A Dirty Hand (1958).

 His biography is Poet in America: Winfield Townley Scott by Scott Donaldson, University of Texas Press, 1972.